Chapter 41 – The Vietnam Cables Fiasco

 The NARA Treaty debacle was bad enough.

-But an even lower moment was to come later in 1975, in what I label as the Vietnam Cables fiasco.
+But an even lower moment was to come later in 1975, in what I was to label as the Vietnam Cables fiasco.

 It was the result of my efforts to rescue Whitlam, once again, from the same Foreign Affairs conservatives as those who had wrecked his NARA initiative.